Lloyd Sealy Library, John Jay CollegeLloyd Sealy LibraryJohn Jay College of Criminal Justice

 Library Mission Statement

 The Library as an academic department is central to the educational mission of John Jay College of Criminal Justice.
-Read our full mission statement.

 Collections

-Read about the Library's strong collection as well as our collection development policy
+Read about the Library's strong collection as well as our collection development policy.

 Faculty and staff